-With racially motivated and hate-based crime on the rise, Sojourn is significant, not only for its historical and educational value, but, more importantly for the burgeoning recognition of responsibility the students acquire to put the lessons they learn from the Movement into practice in their schools and communities fostering a more civil society that is free of discrimination, violence hatred, bigotry, and inequity.
+With racially motivated and hate-based crime on the rise, Sojourn is significant, not only for its historical and educational value, but, more importantly, for the burgeoning recognition of responsibility our students acquire as a result of their experience.
+In turn, our students put the lessons they learn from the Movement into practice in their schools and communities.
+We foster learning that helps create a more civil society: free of discrimination, violence, hatred, bigotry, and inequity.

 To learn about Sojourn to the Past from Congressman John Lewis, watch his personal message below.